jduval7/Nike/README.md

 # Nike

 This project was a redesign of a Nike e-commerce page.
 The purpose of this project was to create mockups in AdobeXD and translate those pages into code with HTML/CSS.
 All of the images and designs were created by me as well to give a unified feel to the project.
+I also created the animation intro using Adobe Animate.

 [NIKE - Live Link](https://jduval7.github.io/Nike/)